kcummings/kgrep/README.md

 Pickups add a lot of flexibility to kgrep.

-Kgrep holds the value all regex matches whether named or unnamed in a variable called a Pickup.
+Use ${name} syntax *where name is 1..9 to reference an unnamed capture or the name given to a named capture*, to retrieve the last value of a given capture whether the capture was from the current line or a prior line.
 Example: The string "hello (?&lt;word&gt;[a-z]+)" contains a pickup named "word".

-Pickup values are kept for the duration of the run and can be used anywhere except *Anchors*.
-To reference a pickup captured from a named capture, use ${pickupname} syntax.
+Pickup values are kept for the duration of the run and can only be used in *ReplacementStrings*.
 If the same pickup name is used more than once, the last pickup value is used.
-To reference a pickup captured from an unnamed capture, use ${d} where d is 1-9 of the corresponding original match.

 Example of Pickup, hold and print:

     Given these ReplacementCommands:
     (?<lowerword>[a-z]+)
-    <tag id=(?<idpickup>[a-zA-Z]+)>
-    ~ ${idpickup} ${lowerword}
+    <tag id=(?<idpickup>[a-zA-Z]+)> ~ ${idpickup} ${lowerword}

     And this input:
     <tag id=hi> today